OpenNebula/docs/source/management_and_operations/vm_management/vcenter_vms.rst

     :width: 75%
     :align: center

 The rate of reading/write is provided by vCenter as an average using KB/s unit.
-The graphs provided by Sunstone are different from those found in vCenter under the Monitor -> Performance Tab when selecting Realtime in the Time Range drop-down menu.
+The graphs provided by Sunstone are different from those found in vCenter under the ``Monitor --> Performance`` tab when selecting Realtime in the Time Range drop-down menu.
 The reason is that Sunstone uses polling time as time reference while vCenter uses sample time on their graphs, so an approximation to the real values aggregating vCenter's samples between polls is needed.
 As a result, peaks may be different in value and different peaks between polls won't be depicted.
-Sunstone's graphs will provide a useful information about disks behaviour which can be examined on vCenter later with greater detail.
+Sunstone's graphs will provide a useful information about disks behaviour which can be examined on vCenter later with more detail.

 .. _vcenter_images_operations:

 vCenter Images
 ================================================================================

-You can follow the :ref:`Managing Images Section <images>` to learn how to manage images, considering that VMDK snapshots are not supported as well as the following considerations.
+You can follow the common :ref:`Managing Images Section <images>`, considering that VMDK snapshots are not supported as well as the following considerations.

-Existing disks in vCenter VM Templates or Wild VMs will be imported in OpenNebula with information about those disks.
-OpenNebula will scan templates and Wild VMs for existing disks and it will create OpenNebula images that will represent those virtual disks.
+OpenNebula scans VM Templates and Wild VMs for existing disks and it will create OpenNebula images that will represent those virtual disks.
 Thanks to this scanning process, existing disks will be visible for OpenNebula, and therefore can be detached from the deployed VMs.
 The following information is important about images created when a vCenter template or Wild VM is imported:

-- The disks are considered unmanaged images.
+- VM disks in imported as part of a VM Template or Wild VM are considered unmanaged images.
 - An unmanaged image won't be cloned by OpenNebula when a VM is instantiated.
 When OpenNebula deploys a VM, vCenter will clone the vCenter template and it will be  responsible of creating the copies of the template disks and attach them to the new Virtual Machine.
 - Although the images are considered unmanaged, you can perform operations like detaching the disks.
 - Virtual Machines in vCenter will have some variables created by OpenNebula that allows an OpenNebula disk element to be related with a vCenter Virtual Hard Disk.
 For example the unmanaged DISK with ID=0 has a variable called opennebula.disk.0 in vCenter's VM that stores a reference to the disk created by vCenter that will help OpenNebula identify what disk has to be detached.